ymadoff/ryba/hbase/thrift/install.coffee.md

 run the command `grant '$USER', 'RWCA'`.
 Ryba isnt doing it because we didn't have usecase for it yet.

+This installation also found inspiration from the [cloudera hbase setup in secure mode][hbase-configuration].

     module.exports =  header: 'HBase Thrift Install',  handler: ->
       {hbase} = @config.ryba